How Much Snow Is Coming Winter 2020-2021?

 Remember Snowmageddon 2010?
-Could we experience another historic winter season full of heavy snowfall, bitter cold, and bone-chilling winds?
+What about last year's 'Polar Coaster'?
+Could this winter bring another historic winter season full of heavy snowfall, bitter dry air, bone-chilling winds—or all three?

 Forecast Image is Courtesy of Farmers' Almanac

 A special thanks to Stephen Ariens of Ariens Co., Director of Product Management, Snow, for this interview.

 Overall, what is your opinion about the coming winter season (‘20-‘21)?

 Stephen A. - "Similar to the demand we have seen in the spring and summer months for power equipment, we expect somewhat of the same for our snow product this winter.
 With more people working from home, or at home, many are taking to their property and homes to beautify and invest in equipment to do so.
 We expect it to be a busy snow season and are fully prepared to supply our dealers and partners with the product needed.
 Snow sales have been steady throughout the summer, even though it may be 80 and sunny."

 Do you think we’ll see a lot of snow throughout the Northeast and Midwest regions?
 What about the mountainous west?